Sledgenet/generator-abjmin/README.md

 _Minimal Angular + Bootstrap + jQuery project generator for [Yeoman](http://yeoman.io/)_

 ####Setup
 You can perform a local installation by following the "**Running the generator**" instructions [on the Yeoman site](http://yeoman.io/authoring/).
-At the time of writing, you will need to pop a fully furnished "node_modules" folder in the project directory (or one of its root directories) after you link the generator.
-You can create this folder by doing a full installation of generator-webapp (see [Getting Started](http://yeoman.io/learning/index.html)) and using it to generate a webapp project.
+In a nutshell:

+Download and unzip the generator.

+cd into the generator-abjmin folder.

+    npm link

+This will download the dependencies needed to run the generator.

 ####Usage
 cd into the project directory, which will ideally be sitting on a server.